 (2) Represents derivative transactions cleared with LCH Ltd. and CME Clearing, the FHLBanks' clearinghouses.
-LCH Ltd. is rated AA- by S&P and CME Clearing is not rated, but its parent company, CME Group Inc., is rated Aa3 by Moody's and AA- by S&P.
+LCH Ltd. is rated AA- by S&P and CME Clearing is not rated, but its parent company, CME Group Inc., is rated AA- by S&P and Fitch Ratings.